samkusin/gamelabs/README.md

 Implements a simple priority based job queue, and a sample that demonstrates a simulation posting and terminating jobs during its run.

+###GenRoom

+Implements a simple room generator on a 2D tile map.
+Still a work in progress.

 ## License

 Unless otherwise specified per project LICENSE.md, the code here is licensed under the MIT license.